vatlab/sos/doc/commandline.md

 * `workflow-options`: Options defined in the `[default]` section of `script`. variables with a text default value accepts a string input. variables with a list default value (e.g. `names=${[]}`)  accepts a list of strings.
 * `-j`: Maximum number of concurrent jobs.
 A SoS script is by default executed sequentially (`-j 1`) but can have mutliple concurrent jobs if a positive number is specified.
 Please see [work flow control](workflow_control.md) in detail.
+* `-f` (fresh or force): ignore runtime signatures and re-execute the workflow even if the workflow has been executed before.
+This is useful for gathering runtime statistics by executing a workflow repeatedly.
 * `-h`: Show usage of command `sos run` or `script` if a script is specified.

 The list of acceptable workflow options for `script` can be displayed using command